focusfail/ffass/README.md

 # focusfail's advanced sand simulator (ffass)

+A "high performance" and "advanced" particle simulator.

-ffass is pronounced as the german word "Fass" (/fas/).
+*ffass is pronounced as the german word "Fass" (/fas/).*

 ## features